 If you are a key account manager, I understand what you go through every year during the account planning process.
 You want the key account planning simplified.

-Jacob is responsible for building the strategy and executing the plan to achieve annual targets.
+Jacob is responsible for building the key account management strategy and executing the plan to achieve annual targets.
 Bridging the gap between planning and execution is a challenge, always.
 The even bigger pain point is getting started on and building the plan itself.
 He is required to spot the real opportunities for value creation and growth across the length and breadth of his Key Accounts.

 All this tends to become very overwhelming.
 Typically, this situation reaches a crescendo towards the end of the year when key account managers end up spending a month or two, preparing account plans for the next year.
 This is thanks to complex methodologies and visually appealing PPT templates that most of the times make the simple; complex.